Emergent or Brief Duration Work – When Is Traffic Control Required?

 - Inform your supervisor if a TCP is required.
 E.g. available TCDs do not meet the minimum requirements per the Traffic Manual or if single lane alternating traffic is required.

-- Follow the requirements of section 18.17 of the Occupational Health and Safety Regulation.
+- Follow the requirements of part 18 of the Occupational Health and Safety Regulation.

 See the Automotive Retailers Association (ARA) for additional risk assessment and health and safety information.